Bulk-Calibrated Credal Ambiguity Sets: Fast, Tractable Decision Making under Out-of-Sample Contamination: CivilComments Classification (Section ): Additional Details and Results

 \subsection{Empirical Centre and Bulk Set}

 LV objectives use an in-bulk subset $\mathcal{B}$.
+The bulk score depends only on the feature component $x$ of $\xi=(x,y,g)$.
 We fit a class-conditional diagonal Gaussian in hashed feature space on the training subset to obtain an empirical centre $\{(\mu_y,\sigma_y)\}_{y\in\{0,1\}}$.
-We score each example $x$ by the label-free diagonal Mahalanobis distance
+We score each example by the label-free diagonal Mahalanobis distance

 We then estimate a threshold $\tau_{\gamma,\delta}$ with $\gamma = \delta = 0.05$ using a DKW-certified quantile on the score-selection split.
 Let $m$ be the number of calibration samples and set

 We take $q = 1-\gamma + r_{m,\delta}$ and set $\tau_{\gamma,\delta}$ to the $q$-empirical quantile of the selection scores.
 We define